naikymen/klipper-for-cnc/README.md

   - Note: motion on the ABC axes will not affect maximum speed of the XYZ axes, which will match the desired feedrate (`F` parameter).
 - Most of the modules in "extra" have not been tested and might not work as expected (e.g. the arcs module).
 - Limitations stated further down this readme.

+Roadmap:

+- Klipper `v0.13` has also started to modularize code to support additional axes without much hassle ([through `manual_stepper`](https://www.klipper3d.org/G-Codes.html#manual_stepper)).
+Once that work is complete, I'll merge the rest of the CNC features found here to a clean master branch.
+- Until then, I won't merge new commits from upstream, but will be active testing and pushing fixes.
+- After moving to the new multi-axis setup, I'll continue to maintain this fork (without the huge overhead of merging multi-axis code).

 Disclaimers: